john-tornblom/ps5-payload-elfldr/README.md

 # PS5 Payload ELF Loader
 This is an ELF loader for PS5 systems that have been jailbroken using either the [BD-J ps5-payload-loader][bdj], or the [webkit approached from Specter][webkit].
-Unlike the ELF loaders bundled with those exploits, ps5-payload-elfldr uses the ptrace syscall to load itself into the `ScePartyDaemon` process, hence will continue running in the background even when playing games.
+Unlike the ELF loaders bundled with those exploits, this one uses the ptrace syscall to load itself into the `ScePartyDaemon` process, hence will continue running in the background even when playing games.
+Furthermore, this ELF loader will also resume its execution when the PS5 returns from rest mode.

 ## Building
 On Debian-flavored operating systems, one can invoke the following commands to